jotavare/42-resources/README.md

 - [Scribe](https://scribehow.com) - Turn any process into a step-by-step guide, instantly.

 #### PEER-TO-PEER
-> _Usefull information about peer-to-peer evaluation, and some begginer videos about Shell and Git._
+> _Usefull information about peer-to-peer evaluation, and some beginner videos about Shell and Git._
 - [P2P, Shell and Git Basics](https://youtube.com/playlist?list=PLVQYiy6xNUxxhvwi0PGmXb5isUdVwmsg8) `Youtube`
 - [P2P - Evaluation - 01](https://youtu.be/CF0lx9o1RCE) - What to do before the evaluation? (as evaluated student) `Youtube`
 - [P2P - Evaluation - 02](https://youtu.be/eTt5NQUO3LY) - What to do before the evaluation? (as evaluator) `Youtube`